-fully qualified domain name (FQDN) [RFC 4703]: Network entity address indicator on Internet protocol interconnect.
+3.1.30 fully qualified domain name (FQDN) [RFC 4703]: Network entity address indicator on Internet protocol interconnect.

-[ISO/IEC 6523-1]: This recommendation defines organization as it is defined in ISO/IEC 6523-1
+3.1.31 organization [ISO/IEC 6523-1]: This recommendation defines organization as it is defined in ISO/IEC 6523-1

+3.1.32 Registration authority [ITU-T X.660]: This recommendation defines Registration Authority as it is defined in ITU-T X.660

+3.1.33 Trust anchor [ITU-T X.509]: This recommendation defines Registration Authority as it is defined in ITU-T X.509

+Editor’s Note: add definition for “Operator” and reference it in 3.2.1 and use this definition instead of CSP

 Terms defined in this Recommendation:

-: An entity (organization, individual, etc.) which requests the assignment of an identifier for an object (of interest) from a registration authority]
+3.2.1 Applicant: An entity (organization, individual, etc.) which requests the assignment of an identifier for an object (of interest) from a registration authority.

-]registration 3.2.2 Registration authority: Entity entitled and trusted to perform the registration service as described in an ITU-T Recommendation, and to maintain a register of assigned Entity entitled and trusted to perform the registration service as described in an ITU-T Recommendationidentifiers.

-Editor's note: This definition is different from the one in Rec.
-ITU-T X.660 ("An entity such as an organization, a standard or an automated facility that performs registration of one or more types of objects") because this Supplement does not apply when a Recommendation is the RA itself (i.e. when a fixed list of identifiers is assigned in a Recommendation).

-Editor’s note: TSAG RG-WM is working on a draft new Supplement A.SupRA to the ITU-T A-series sRecommendation ITU-T A.RA "Guidelines on the appointment and operations of registration authorities", where the term “applicant” and “registration authority” are will be defined, this recommendation will use be revised to use A.SupRA’sITU-T A.RA definition once it is published.

-entity: Any entity that is neither a Private Organization nor a Government Entity as defined herein.
+3.2.2 Business entity: Any entity that is neither a Private Organization nor a Government Entity as defined herein.

-Editor’s note: Examples include general partnerships, unincorporated associations, and sole proprietorships.
+Note: Examples include general partnerships, unincorporated associations, and sole proprietorships., this term is defined based on [b-EV-Cert].

 Abbreviations and acronyms

 This Recommendation uses the following abbreviations and acronyms:

+AKA Authentication and Key Arrangement